Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

-We will give two different proofs of {\bf Theorem~\ref{thm:pseudoorb1}} in the case of $P$-cylinders.
-The first one is non-constructive and extends the methods introduced in \cite{M02} to the case of polysystems of correspondences.
-It allows for very mild nondegeneracy assumptions which facilitates the applications to occurrence of diffusion under cusp-residual conditions on the perturbation, as in the Mather setting.
+The first proof of {\bf Proposition ~\ref{prop:tamecyl}}, given in Section \ref{sec:pseudoorbcyl}, is non-constructive and extends quite directly the methods introduced in \cite{M02} to the case of polysystems of correspondences.
+It requires very mild nondegeneracy conditions, which facilitate the applications to occurrence of diffusion under ``generic'' conditions on the perturbation.

-The second proof necessitates slightly more stringent assumptions which enable us to use an iterative ``Birkhoff procedure,'' which makes our results more constructive with a view on quantitative results such as diffusion times.
-We expect this method to be effective in specific examples, due to its ``algorithmic'' nature.
+The second proof of {\bf Proposition ~\ref{prop:tamecyl}} relies on {\bf Proposition~\ref{prop:tamecyl2}}, whose statement and proof are given in Section~\ref{Sec:constructive}.
+The assumptions on the polysystem in {\bf Proposition~\ref{prop:tamecyl2}} are slightly more stringent, but enable us to use an iterative ``Birkhoff procedure.''
+Due to the ``algorithmic'' nature of the underlying construction, we expect this approach to be applicable to specific examples.